laurajjiang/capstone_ai_education/README.md

 Once Jupyter has been successfully installed, navigate to the directory where the notebooks are located and run the command `jupyter notebook`.
 An instance of JupyterLab will spin up, and you can view and change any of the notebooks as desired.

-You may view a [detail guide](https://docs.google.com/document/d/1h76vgy_LERoE-vHN1l1jOaTV0jHh6Q-2yGn7WjvXubw/edit?usp=sharing) written by one of our team members on how to set up your Python environment to be compatible with the notebooks that we've provided.
+You may view a [detailed guide](https://docs.google.com/document/d/1h76vgy_LERoE-vHN1l1jOaTV0jHh6Q-2yGn7WjvXubw/edit?usp=sharing) written by one of our team members on how to set up your Python environment to be compatible with the notebooks that we've provided.

 ## Software Architecture